History of the European Union: Europe as a continent

 The known world in Ancient Greece was differentiated into three landmasses: Asia, "Libya" (Africa) and Europe, giving rise to identifying the European landmass as a coherent area, a continent.

+In ancient Greek geography, the known world was divided into three major landmasses—Europe, Asia, and Libya—helping establish Europe as one of the world’s principal continents.

 Roman Europes

 The European landmass was populated and territorialized by many long before its conceptualization as a coherent continent.
 But the Roman Empire, an empire built on the Hellenistic world and Alexandrian Empire, Ancient Egypt, the Levant and North Africa, became the first state to control the whole Mediterranean Basin and also large parts, particularly the Southern and Western parts of the European landmass.
-This historic prominence in the Mediterranean Basin and Europe has been invoked by states that came after it, claiming succession to Roman authority and to legitimate their rule over lands throughout the former Roman eucomene, and therefore also in Europe, particularly in Western Europe, the lands of the later Western Roman Empire of Latin Rome.
+This historic prominence in the Mediterranean Basin and Europe has been invoked by states that came after it, claiming succession to Roman authority and to legitimate their rule over lands throughout the former Roman ecumene, and therefore also in Europe, particularly in Western Europe, the lands of the later Western Roman Empire of Latin Rome.
 The latter established Western Europe as a coherent and independent political area of Europe, which has taken sometimes prominence, as simply the West, over the concept of Europe.
 Similarly other concepts for Europe as a coherent political space have been used, such as for example Frangistan.